sappelhoff/Decisions-From-Experience/README.md

 - code_v2 --> separate scripts, more tidy
 - code_v2 --> same as v2 but with improved timing
 - code_v4 --> same as v3 but with EEG markers
+- code_v5 --> same as v4 functionally ... but in a different style.
+Also, requires Statistics Toolbox (for binornd function)

 For more information, [read the documentation!](documentation/DFE_docu.pdf)